thomasraydeniscool/starwarsapp/README.md

-## Star Wars API React App
+## Star Wars API Reactjs App

-The app is already built so to serve it to your browser use:
+The app is already built so just clone the repo and to serve it to your browser use:
 ### `serve -s build`